codefiesta/OAuthKit/README.md

 oauth.authorize(provider: provider, grantType: grantType)
 ```

+## OAuth 2.0 Provider Debugging
+Standard `debugPrint` to the standard output is disabled by default.
+If you need to inspect response data received from [providers](https://github.com/codefiesta/OAuthKit/blob/main/Sources/OAuthKit/OAuth+Provider.swift), you can toggle the `debug` value to true.
+You can see an [example here](https://github.com/codefiesta/OAuthKit/blob/main/Tests/OAuthKitTests/Resources/oauth.json).

 ## Security Best Practices
 Although OAuthKit will automatically try to load the `oauth.json` file found inside your main bundle (or bundle passed to the initializer) for convenience purposes, it is good policy to **NEVER** check in **clientID** or **clientSecret** values into source control.
 Also, it is possible for someone to [inspect and reverse engineer](https://www.nowsecure.com/blog/2021/09/08/basics-of-reverse-engineering-ios-mobile-apps/) the contents of your app and look at any files inside your app bundle which means you could potentially expose these secrets in the `oauth.json` file.
 The most secure way to protect OAuth secrets is to build your Providers programatically and bake [secret values](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) into your code via your CI pipeline.